lucasrenan/blog/content/post/2017-02-21-letsencrypt-oauth-kubernetes.md

 load balancer with the <a rel="nofollow" href="https://github.com/kubernetes/contrib/tree/master/ingress/controllers/nginx">Nginx IngressController</a>
 would work just as well, and support TLS-SNI no problem.

-Setting this up was simple, using a Kubernetes `DaemonSet` to place a copy of the ingress controller on each pod, then pointing a TCP Load Balancer and appropriate HealthCheck to each GKE instance we run.
+Setting this up was straightforward, by creating a Kubernetes `DaemonSet` that runs the IngressController on every node, and then pointing a TCP Load Balancer+HealthCheck to each GKE instance we run.

 ```yml
 apiVersion: extensions/v1beta1